Cadence Moffat McCann

 Humans have been celebrating the turning of the seasons since time immemorial.
 Our land-based ancestors lived in accordance with the natural rhythms.
 They were entirely dependent on nature for their survival and thus, engaged in regular rituals and practices to maintain balance with the earth.

-I began following the Wheel of the Year a number of years ago in favour of the Judeo-Christian holidays.
+I began following the Wheel of the Year a number of years ago.
 Personally, this has been a journey of tuning in with what's happening on the land around me and listening to the guidance of my ancestors.
 I will share a bit about my practices and invite you to find ways to celebrate that feel resonant for you.

-In honour of my Celtic ancestors, I follow the Celtic Wheel of the Year, that includes Four Sun Festivals (the Two Equinoxes and Solstices) and Four Fire or Cross-Quarter Festivals that fall between the sun festivals.
+In honour of my Irish, Scottish, and British ancestors, I follow the Celtic Wheel of the Year, that includes Four Sun Festivals (the Two Equinoxes and Solstices) and Four Fire or Cross-Quarter Festivals that fall between the sun festivals.

 Image: "Wheel of the Year (Northern Hemisphere)", courtesy of Tiger Snake Studio

 I mark the beginning of the year with Samhain (sah-win), the fire festival in honour of the ancestors.
 Samhain means "summer's end" in Gaelic.
 It is typically celebrated from sunset on 31 October to sunset on November 1st.
 This is a time when the veils are thin allowing us to communicate more easily with unseen realms.